NGO PROOF’s Legacy of Rape exhibition in Geneva and Washington shows photographs and text documenting the stories of survivors of sexual violence.

 "The Legacy of Rape" is a moving series of first-hand accounts from women who have survived sexual violence during times of armed conflict.

-In speaking out, women from Colombia, The Democratic Republic of Congo, Nepal, and Bosnia and Herzegovina courageously highlight the impunity many perpetrators enjoy, while victims often have little recourse for justice.
-In doing so, they not only encourage others to speak out, but also make visible the need for policy changes at regional, national, and international levels.
+In speaking out, women from Colombia, The Democratic Republic of Congo, Nepal, and Bosnia and Herzegovina courageously shed light on the impunity many perpetrators enjoy, despite victims' limited recourse for justice.
+In doing so, these women not only encourage others to speak out, but also make visible the need for policy changes at regional, national, and international levels.